thiagoh/sublime-dilmes-ipsum/README.md

 ## Features

-1. Uses some popular phrases from Brazilian President Dilma Rousseff
-2. Randomly generates text from selection of phrases
+1. Randomly generates text from selection of phrases
-3. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much lorem as you want)
+2. Leaves the inserted text un-selected, so you can insert some more straight away (rapid tapping to get as much lorem as you want)
-4. Shortcut key, `Edit -> Text -> Dilmes Ipsum...` sub-menu, and context menu activation
+3. Shortcut key, `Edit -> Text -> Dilmes Ipsum...` sub-menu, and context menu activation
-5. Works with multiple selection ranges
+4. Works with multiple selection ranges
-6. Does not leave trailing spaces
+5. Does not leave trailing spaces

 ## Install